 For many reorganizations the business intelligence requirements are simple.
 They want to be able to interact with large amounts of data.
 They want to visualize their data.
 And, they want to ask questions of their data.

-Oracle Application Express (APEX) can be the perfect business intelligence solution for business.
+Oracle APEX can be the perfect business intelligence solution for business.
 All you need to do is consider some the overall benefits:

 - Apex is a free component of the Oracle Database